systemjs/systemjs/docs/hooks.md

 System.shouldFetch = function () { return true; };
 ```

-will enforce loading all JS files through `fetch`, even allowing custom transform hooks to be implemented through the fetch hook.
+will enforce loading all JS files through `fetch`, allowing custom fetch hook implementation behaviours.

 #### fetch(url) -> Promise<Response>

-This hook is provided by the [module types extra](./module-types.md).
+The default fetch implementation used in SystemJS is simply `System.fetch = window.fetch`, which can be further hooked to enable

-The default fetch implementation used by module types is simply `System.fetch = window.fetch` and can be hooked through the fetch hook, allowing for
+arbitrary transformation.

-any custom request interception.
+For an example of how to hook this behaviour, see the [module types extra source code](../src/extras/module-types.js).